jessicahattig/Independent-project-week-3/README.md

 ## Description

-_This project exhibits my proficiency in JavaScript arrays and looping._
+_This project exhibits my proficiency in JavaScript arrays and looping.
+When inputting a neighbor, the form will show an array replacing specific numbers with strings._

 ## Setup/Installation Requirements